 - Registration costs

 First and foremost, you will have to register your consulting business by applying for the necessary license as a DBA or “doing business as” name in most states.
 You will have to approach the Patent and Trademark Office of the US to trademark your business name.
 The cost you must incur for registering your business’ name is generally less than USD 100.
 However, this amount often varies from state-to-state.
 You can even register your business name for as little as USD 5 in some states.
+Alternatively, you can have a Boston trademark attorney assist you in registering your business’s trademark license.

 Then you should insure your consulting business with a professional liability insurance policy.
 This insurance is recommended since you will be providing professional service for third parties.
 Not having this insurance will require you to bear legal expenses and compensation costs out of your own pocket in case your client files a lawsuit against you for breach of duty or professional negligence.
 To know more about professional liability insurance, you can visit www.bizinsure.com.